 Report of the Ad Interim Committee on Domestic Abuse and Sexual Assault (DASA)

-Rev. Dr. Timothy R. LeCroy, PhD, Dr. Lloyd Pierson, PhD, Rev. Shane Michael Waldron, MDiv, Rev. T. Cal Boroughs, MDiv, Dr. Kelly H. Dehnert, DMin, Dr. David R. Haburchak, MD, Robert D. Goudzwaard, Ann Maree Goudzwaard, DMin, Darby A. Strickland, MDiv, Dr. Barbara W. Shaffer, PhD, Dr. M. Diane Langberg, PhD, Rachael J. Denhollander, JD
+Rev. Timothy R. LeCroy, PhD, Lloyd Pierson, PhD, Rev. Shane Michael Waldron, MDiv, Rev. T. Cal Boroughs, MDiv, Kelly H. Dehnert, DMin, David R. Haburchak, MD, Robert D. Goudzwaard, Ann Maree Goudzwaard, DMin, Darby A. Strickland, MDiv, Barbara W. Shaffer, PhD, Diane Langberg, PhD, Rachael J. Denhollander, JD

 The Ad Interim Committee Report on Domestic Abuse and Sexual Assault prepared for the 49th General Assembly of the Presbyterian Church in America (2022) includes biblical and theological foundations of understanding abuse (Section One), and practical pastoral aspects of abuse in the church (Sections Two through Five).